 President and Founder of Center of Sustainability and Excellence

-Visitor Professor to University of Economics
+Visiting Professor University of Illinois

 Not a new film of the popular series, a new type of bond known as “green bonds” are an investment tool which can, with what they generate, contribute to tackling climate change.
 As a consequence, more capital managers are attracted by the idea of investing in these bonds.
 Following the Paris Agreement, “green bonds” found the spotlight.
 While there are still questions over what exactly they accomplish, there is rising interest on behalf of many organizations and companies over their actual scope.